China opens former nuclear plant to tourism

 An art installation of plastic tubes sprouts up from this basin in lime green, representing the nuclear rods once housed here.

 Above this, once sterile walls bleed with rust.
-Corroding staircases that dangle off them.
+Corroding staircases dangle off them.

 Final halls resemble fabled mines with 200-foot ceilings cut out of rock and lit with white lights.